HEASARC/heasoftpy/README.md

         return hsp.HSPResult(0, out, None, usr_params)

 ```
-The `HSPTask` class provides two variables that hold the parameters:
+The `HSPTask` class provides a dictionary of input parameters in the variable `self.params`.
-- `usr_params`: is a dict for the task parameters

-`HSPResult` is a simple container of the task output, which contains:
+`HSPResult` is a simple container for the task output, which defines:
-- `returncode`: a return code: 0 if the task executed smoothly (int).
+- `returncode`: a return code: 0 if the task executed without errors (int).
 - `stdout`: standard output (str).
 - `stderr`: standard error message (str).
 - `params`: dict of user parameters in case the task changed them, used to update the .par file.
-- `custom`: dict of any other variables to returned by the task.
+- `custom`: dict of any other variables returned by the task.

 You can also define a method `task_docs` in `SampleTask` that returns a string of the documentations of the task.
 This will be appended to the docstring automatically generated from the `.par` parameter.
 For example: